 5.3.3 The following are the design philosophies:

-a) Conventional Approach — Piles are designed as a group while making some allowances for contribution of the raft, primarily to load carrying capacity.
+Conventional Approach — Piles are designed as a group while making some allowances for contribution of the raft, primarily to load carrying capacity;

-b) Settlement Control Approach — Piles are placed strategically below the raft in order to reduce the total and differential settlement.
-However differential settlement reduction is more important than to reduce the overall average settlement.
+Settlement Control Approach — Piles are placed strategically below the raft in order to reduce the total and differential settlement.
+However differential settlement reduction is more important than to reduce the overall average settlement; and

-c) Creep Piling Approach — Piles are designed to operate at a working load at which significant creep starts to occur at some fraction, typically 70-80 percent, of the ultimate load capacity.
+Creep Piling Approach — Piles are designed to operate at a working load at which significant creep starts to occur at some fraction, typically 70 percent to 80 percent, of the ultimate load capacity.

 5.3.3.1 For CPRF, the design philosophy is generally governed by settlement control approach to meet the serviceability criteria.